PelionIoT/pelion-ready-example/README.md

 ##### For SD Card:

-	Add the SD Card driver (sd-driver) if it is not already added.
+	Add the SD Card driver (sd-driver.lib) if it is not already added.

 On the command line